-When a child has received 3 or more Time-Outs in a week, or they have needed to see a member of the leadership team, parents will be invited to come in to discuss their child's behaviour.
+When a child has needed reflection time 3 or more times in a week, or they have needed to see a member of the leadership team, parents will be invited to come in to discuss their child's behaviour.
 If necessary, a home-school agreement and individual behaviour plan may be needed - this will be at the discretion of the leadership team.

-When the schools' rewards and sanctions system is not working for a child, an individual behaviour plan will be drawn up in collaboration with the child, parent/carer, PSW, class teacher and SLT
+When the schools' rewards and sanctions system is not working for a child, an individual behaviour plan will be drawn up in collaboration with the child, parent/carer, Pastoral Lead, class teacher and SLT.